 What to expect post-procedure

 Afterwards, you can expect some bloating, gas and cramping, as well as some slight pain and a small amount of bleeding.

-In some cases where surgery may be needed, Dr Maraj may advise having the procedure done under general anaesthesia so that if surgery is needed, you are prepped.
-If this is the case, you may need to stay in hospital overnight for observation after the procedure and or surgery.
+In some cases where surgery may be needed, Dr Maraj may advise having the procedure done under general anaesthesia so that if surgery is required, you are prepped.
+If this is the case, you may need to stay in the hospital overnight for observation after the procedure or surgery.
 If you were put under general anaesthesia or conscious sedation for a colonoscopy, you would only be able to go home once the sedation has worn off and you have someone to drive you.

-This is a guide to assist you with a basic understanding of the procedure, any further information can be discussed with Dr Maraj directly.
+This is a guide to assist you with a basic understanding of the procedure.
+Any further information can be discussed with Dr Maraj directly.

 Risks & complications